orionrobots/orionrobots.github.io/_posts/2005-01-14-happy-new-year-all.md

 # New Year

-New years eve was a quiet night in with a few friends and the Telly, although I was shocked by a huge whizz and a bang.
+New years eve was a quiet night in with a few friends and the television, although I was shocked by a huge whizz and a bang.
 I ran out of the flat to see what had happened, and some over-enthusiastic youths had actually let off a firework inside the lifts of the building.
 I poked my head out just to catch them running away and smoke coming out of the lift.
 Luckily there was no damage to anybody or the lifts, but can I please stress how easily it could have been a tragedy - especially for the two youths responsible.
 Letting off fireworks in a confined space is particularly dangerous and stupid.

 I actually managed to wake up fairly early on new years day, and saw the saddened, slightly subdued celebrations from around the world.
 We normally watch the Vienna Concert as a matter of course, but while still grand - it was a little tearful this year.